superfly/docs/flyctl/cmd/flyctl_apps.md

-# _flyctl apps_

-Manage apps

-### About

-The APPS commands focus on managing your Fly applications.
-Start with the CREATE command to register your application.
-The LIST command will list all currently registered applications.
+The `apps` commands focus on managing your Fly applications.
+Start with the `create` command to register your application.
+The `list` command will list all currently registered applications.

 ### Usage
 ~~~